wilsonsilva/nostr/docs/subscriptions/filtering-subscription-events.md

     # matches events that reference other pubkeys that match these exact IDs
     'b698043170d580f8ae5bad4ac80b1fdb508e957f0bbffe97f2a8915fa8b34070',
     '51f853ff4894b062950e46ebed8c1c7015160f8173994414a96dd286f65f0f49',
-    # and match events that reference other pubkeys that start with 'db508e957'
-    'db508e957',
-    # and match events that reference other pubkeys that start with 'f'
-    'f',
   ]
 )
 subscription = client.subscribe(filter: filter)